 when we will review the agreement

 - what would happen if you or the third party have a change in financial circumstances or could no longer afford to pay the top-up

 - what would happen if the cost of your accommodation changes

 Once the agreement is in place we will monitor the top-up payments.
 If the payment is not made, we will contact you to discuss further action, which may include:

 - making alternative arrangements for your accommodation

 You can read our top-up payments policy.

-You can also contact the Charging for Care Team for information.
+You can also contact the Client Financial Services Team for information.